PacktPublishing/Interpretable-Machine-Learning-with-Python-2E/README.md

 **Build explainable, fair, and robust high-performance models with hands-on, real-world examples**

+The author of this book is -[Serg Masís](https://www.linkedin.com/in/smasis/)

+## About the book(long descriptio in EPIC)

+Interpretable Machine Learning with Python, Second Edition, brings to light the key concepts of interpreting machine learning models by analyzing real-world data, providing you with a wide range of skills and tools to decipher the results of even the most complex models.
+Build your interpretability toolkit with several use cases, from flight delay prediction to waste classification to COMPAS risk assessment scores.
+This book is full of useful techniques, introducing them to the right use case.
+Learn traditional methods, such as feature importance and partial dependence plots to integrated gradients for NLP interpretations and gradient-based attribution methods, such as saliency maps.
+In addition to the step-by-step code, you’ll get hands-on with reducing complexity, mitigating bias, placing guardrails, and enhancing reliability.
+By the end of the book, you’ll be confident in tackling interpretability challenges with black-box models using tabular, language, image, and time series data.

+## What's New:
+This second edition introduces analysis of NLP transformers, leveraging BertViz to visualize transformer models, layers, and attention heads, and integrated gradients and the Visualization Data Record to see what tokens are responsible for a predicted label.
+You’ll also get a crash course on the Learning Interpretability Tool (LIT) and go through new and updated uses case.

 ## What is this book about?
 Do you want to gain a deeper understanding of your models and better mitigate poor prediction risks associated with machine learning interpretation?
 If so, then Interpretable Machine Learning with Python, Second Edition is the book for you.